Tasarinan/Ufoco/docs/development/backlog.md

 ---

-- `Done` As a user I want UI appearing suitable to my operating system, that it feels like a native app:
+- [x] As a user I want UI appearing suitable to my operating system, that it feels like a native app:

-  - <font color=green>electron based application</font>
+  - [x] <font color=green>electron based application</font>
-  - <font color=green>react + redux</font>
+  - [x] <font color=green>react + redux</font>

-- `Ongoing` As a programmer I want to use a testing framework

-- `Done` As a user I want to store my data offline database
+- [x] As a user I want to store my data offline database

-  - <font color=green>select lowdb as database service</font>
+  - [x] <font color=green>select lowdb as database service</font>

+- [x] As a developer I want to reuse open source editor to fit my needs, that it is becoming my project and I can learn the things that I need are most valuable to me

+  - [x] <font color=green>draft-js is more better than Quill, so select draft-js </font>
+  - [x] <font color=green>select dragfrail as a editor baseline. reuse draft-js-plugin framework </font>

-- `Done` As a user I want to keep data, that I want to keep for future reference, that I can remember important information.
+- [x] As a user I want to keep data, that I want to keep for future reference, that I can remember important information.

-  - <font color=green>store data in file </font>
+  - [x] <font color=green>store data in file </font>

-- `Ongoing` As a user I want to restore the state right where I left it, that I can pick up my work where I left it.
+- [x] As a user I want to store my data with security password

-  - <font color=red>load recently change preference </font>
-  - <font color=red>locate today tasks</font>
+  - [x] <font color=green>use password prevent invalid login</font>
+  - [x] <font color=green>use cryto prevent invalid file access</font>

-- `Ongoing` As a user I want every change saved instantly, that I don't have to worry about forgetting them.
+- [ ] As a user I want every change saved instantly, that I don't have to worry about forgetting them.

-  - <font color=red> Saving the notes after focus is lost</font>
+  - <font color=red> Saving data after focus is lost</font>
-  - <font color=red> Saving should not interfere with the typing or other user actions</font>
+  - <font color=red> Saving data should not interfere with the typing or other user actions</font>
-  - <font color=geen> Saving should only be done, if there are any changes to the file</font>
+  - [x] <font color=geen> Saving data should be done every 10 seconds</font>

-- `Done` As a user I want to store my data with security password

-  - <font color=green>use password prevent invalid login</font>
-  - <font color=green>use cryto prevent invalid file access</font>

-- `Ongoing` As a new User I want to have a nice startpage, that I know what I need to do next and bond emotionally

-- `Ongoing` As a user I want to organize the present, record the past and plan for the future
+- [ ] As a user I want to organize the present, record the past and plan for the future

   - <font color=green>use nested list to organize innovation ideas and problem solving steps</font>
   - <font color=#ff99>use track keepers to record habbit or streak actions </font>
-  - <font color=green>use Post-It notes to plan year/month/week/daily events</font>
+  - <font color=#ff99>use Post-It to record sticky notes --low priority</font>
-  - <font color=green>use strickthrough line to quickly mark events/actions status (Completed)</font>
+  - <font color=#ff99>use heatmap and charts to dispay weekly and monthly used hours</font>
+  - <font color=#ff99>use calendar to do daily plan: roll over, do it later, priority </font>

-- `Ongoing` As a user I want to use nest list to show our mind flow, that I can quickly navigate through them to organize innovation ideas and problem solving steps
+- [ ] As a user I want to use nest list to show our mind flow, that I can quickly navigate through them to organize innovation ideas and problem solving steps

-  - <font color=#ff99> support the following control command</font>
+  - [x] <font color=#ff99> support the following control command</font>

     - <kbd>UP</kbd> & <kbd>DOWN</kbd>: navigate through items
     - <kbd>CNTRL+UP</kbd> & <kbd>CNTRL+DOWN</kbd>: shuffle items